kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 ## Decision

 We have decided to adopt option 1.
-Although the metric gateway configuration will become more complex, it is the cleanest and recommended solution for doing a conditional routing in an OTel collector pipeline and the only solution which allows users to skip enriching their custom non-workload metrics with unwanted resource attributes.
+Although the metric gateway configuration will become more complex, it is the cleanest and recommended solution for doing a conditional routing in an OTel Collector pipeline and the only solution which allows users to skip enriching their custom non-workload metrics with unwanted resource attributes.

 ## Consequences